 Many people understand what it takes to make a good impression in the real world, but are those skills easily translated to the cyber world?
-What can you do to make a good first online impression, and how can these tactics help you stand out among the rest of the applicants?
+What can you do to make a good first online impression, and how can these tactics help you stand out from the rest of the applicants?

-Here are three ways you can appear as the four leaf clover to an employer:
+Here are three ways you can appear as the four-leaf clover to an employer:

 - Be The Best Emailer